Retailers: AI is on your list of essential items and it’s now or never

 You can too ― here, there, or anywhere in the world.

-Coop Sweden’s AI assistant, Cooper, powered by Lobster, now answers almost 90% of the regular queries they get from their customers.
+Coop Sweden’s AI assistant, Cooper, powered by EBI.AI, now answers almost 90% of the regular queries they get from their customers.
 Cooper lives on their website, is linked up to their Scan & Pay shopping app, and is connected to Plant Jammer who use technology to help hungry customers find recipes fast.
 Cooper is everywhere, all of the time, helping Coop’s 3.7 million members 24/7 with the things they personally confirm are the most urgent, important, or enjoyable:

 - Quickly finding foods and recipes that suit their diet or avoids their allergies